Salary & Classification

 Examples of Work

-(Illustrative only) Patrols assigned area for the prevention of crime, enforcement of laws and protection of life and property; responds to emergency and non-emergency calls for service; conducts preliminary and follow-up investigations on crimes and traffic collisions; arrests violators of law; identifies and interviews witnesses, victims and criminals; prepares and maintains detailed reports and documentation; secures accident and crime scenes, and responsible for crowd control; administers first aid; identifies, collects and secures evidence, and maintains chain of evidence for criminal investigations; apprehends, detains and searches suspects, and cites or arrests for civil and criminal law violations; transports and books arrestees; assists in surveillance work; executes various writs, subpoenas and court orders; appears in court to present evidence and/or testify as a witness; regular and reliable attendance; maintains patrol vehicle and equipment according to Department standards; conducts police related community awareness; performs other duties as assigned.
+(Illustrative only) Patrols assigned area for the prevention of crime, enforcement of laws and protection of life and property; responds to emergency and non-emergency calls for service; conducts preliminary and follow-up investigations on crimes and traffic collisions; arrests violators of law; identifies and interviews witnesses, victims and criminals; prepares and maintains detailed reports and documentation; secures accident and crime scenes, and responsible for crowd control; administers first aid; identifies, collects and secures evidence, and maintains chain of evidence for criminal investigations; apprehends, detains and searches suspects, and cites or arrests for civil and criminal law violations; transports and books arrestees; assists in surveillance work; executes various writs, subpoenas and court orders; appears in court to present evidence and/or testify as a witness; regular and reliable attendance; maintains patrol vehicle and equipment according to Office standards; conducts police related community awareness; performs other duties as assigned.

 Knowledge & Skills